-A: Upon request, all current Department of Defense (DoD) contractors will be provided a PIN to enter their IR&D project data into the Marketplace.
-Go to https://www.defenseinnovationmarketplace.mil/input/requestpin.htm to request your unique PIN.
+A: Yes.
+All current Department of Defense (DoD) contractors can request a unique PIN and enter their IR&D projects into the secure database.

 Q: What methods are available to upload our IR&D project data?

 A: Organizations can enter their IR&D data in one of two ways:

 1) Individual Project via online submission: follow the prompts on the Marketplace to enter individual project data;

 2)Multiple Projects via XML upload: follow the information provided on the Marketplace to enter many projects via XML/Batch;

-An overview of the new input fields and the two IR&D project delivery options is provided at http://defenseinnovationmarketplace.mil/industry.html.
+An overview of the input fields and the two IR&D project delivery options is provided at http://defenseinnovationmarketplace.mil/industry.html.

-Q: What are the security safeguards that have been put in place to protect firms' data?
+Q: What are the security safeguards that have been put in place to protect organizations’ data?